SK4LEGENDS/Tic-Tac-Toe/README.md

-# Notebook Tic-Tac-Toe

-Welcome to **Notebook Tic-Tac-Toe**, a web-based version of the classic Tic-Tac-Toe game designed to bring back the nostalgic memories of school days.
-This project recreates the feel of playing on a notebook page, complete with lined paper backgrounds and handwritten-style fonts — just like doodling in your school notebook during class!

-## Overview

-Tic-Tac-Toe is a simple two-player game played on a 3x3 grid.
-Players alternate placing their marks ('X' and 'O') to try and get three in a row—horizontally, vertically, or diagonally.
-If the grid fills with no winner, the game ends in a draw.

-## Key Features

-- **Classic Tic-Tac-Toe gameplay:** Two players take turns placing X’s and O’s on a 3x3 grid aiming to align three in a row.
-- **Custom Player Names:** Players can enter their own names before starting the game to personalize the experience.
-- **Score Tracking:** Keeps a running score for both players, updating after every win.
-- **Responsive Board:** The game board dynamically resets after each round to continue playing.
-- **Stylish Notebook Theme:** Background mimics lined notebook paper, with playful handwritten fonts to enhance nostalgia.
-- **Clean UI:** Clear buttons for starting and resetting the game.
-- **Input Validation:** Disallows placing marks on already occupied cells.
-- **Win and Draw Detection:** Accurately detects wins and ties, with alert messages to notify players.
-- **Simple and Lightweight:** Built using plain HTML, CSS, and vanilla JavaScript for easy understanding and customization.

-## User Interface & Design

-- The background uses a repeating linear gradient that resembles lined paper, giving a real notebook feel.
-- Font choice is ‘Gloria Hallelujah’, a handwritten cursive font from Google Fonts, to mimic writing in a notebook.
-- The game container has a dashed border with a red accent on the left, resembling a notebook margin.
-- Input boxes and buttons are styled with dashed borders and subtle hover effects to keep a casual school vibe.
-- The game board cells have a simple white background with dashed borders and change color based on the player mark (blue for X and red for O).
-- The scoreboard updates dynamically and uses large, readable fonts to show the scores clearly.

-## How It Works

-### Game Setup

-- Players enter their names and press the Start Game button.
-- The game board appears with an empty 3x3 grid.
-- The scoreboard shows the player names and their current scores (starting at zero).

-### Gameplay

-- Players alternate turns, clicking on empty cells to place their mark (X or O).
-- The game logic prevents clicking on already occupied cells.
-- After each move, the game checks if there is a winner or if the game ended in a draw.
-- If a player wins, an alert announces the winner and the scoreboard updates.
-- If the game is a draw (all cells filled with no winner), an alert announces the draw.
-- The board resets automatically after a win or draw, keeping the scores intact.

-### Resetting the Game

-- The Reset Game button resets scores and clears the board for a fresh start.
-- Player names remain visible but the game needs to be started again.

-## Technology Stack

-- **HTML5:** Structure of the page and game elements.
-- **CSS3:** Styling for notebook theme, layout, and interactive effects.
-- **Vanilla JavaScript:** Core game logic, event handling, game state management, and dynamic UI updates.
-- **Google Fonts:** ‘Gloria Hallelujah’ for that handwritten feel.

-## Why This Project?

-This project is not just about coding a Tic-Tac-Toe game.
-It’s about combining simple, familiar gameplay with a nostalgic and playful design that connects users to memories of school days.
-The handwritten font and notebook paper background are deliberate design choices to create a cozy, relatable atmosphere.

-It’s perfect for:

-- Beginners learning how to build interactive web apps.
-- Anyone wanting a fun, easy-to-understand game.
-- People who love nostalgic, school-themed projects.

-## Game Screenshots
+# Notebook Tic-Tac-Toe ✏️📓

+Welcome to **Notebook Tic-Tac-Toe**, a fun, web-based twist on the classic Tic-Tac-Toe game — designed to bring back those warm, fuzzy memories of school days!
+Imagine doodling on your notebook during class, with lined paper backgrounds and playful handwritten fonts, all wrapped up in a simple, addictive game.
+Let’s jump right in!

+---

+## 👀 Overview

+Tic-Tac-Toe is a timeless two-player game played on a 3x3 grid.
+Take turns placing your marks ('X' or 'O') and race to get three in a row — horizontally, vertically, or diagonally.
+Fill the board without a winner, and the game ends in a draw.
+Simple, yet endlessly fun!

+---

+## ✨ Key Features

+- 🕹️ **Classic Gameplay:** Two players alternate placing X’s and O’s to align three in a row.
+- 📝 **Personal Touch:** Enter your own names to make the game truly yours.
+- 📊 **Score Tracking:** Keep track of wins with a dynamic scoreboard.
+- 🔄 **Smooth Gameplay:** Board resets after each round — keep the fun going!
+- 📚 **Nostalgic Notebook Theme:** Lined paper backgrounds + handwritten fonts = instant school vibes.
+- 🎨 **Clean & Inviting UI:** Easy buttons for starting and resetting the game.
+- 🚫 **Smart Input Validation:** No cheating by clicking occupied cells!
+- 🏆 **Win & Draw Alerts:** Know exactly when you win or tie.
+- ⚡ **Lightweight & Simple:** Built with plain HTML, CSS, and JavaScript — perfect for learning and tweaking.

+---

+## 🎨 User Interface & Design

+- 📃 The background mimics lined notebook paper using a repeating linear gradient.
+- ✍️ The font choice — *‘Gloria Hallelujah’* — gives you that authentic handwritten vibe from Google Fonts.
+- 📏 The game container sports a dashed border with a classic red notebook margin on the left.
+- 🔲 Input boxes and buttons have dashed borders and subtle hover effects for that casual school-day feel.
+- 🔵🔴 Game cells change color depending on the player — blue for X, red for O.
+- 🏅 The scoreboard updates dynamically with clear, readable fonts for quick score checks.

+---

+## ⚙️ How It Works

+### 🛠️ Game Setup

+- Players enter their names and hit **Start Game**.
+- The 3x3 grid appears, fresh and ready.
+- The scoreboard displays player names and zeroed scores.

+### 🎮 Gameplay

+- Take turns clicking empty cells to place your mark (X or O).
+- Can’t place a mark where one already exists — no sneaky moves here!
+- After every move, the game checks for a winner or a draw.
+- When someone wins, an alert announces the champion, and the scoreboard updates.
+- If no one wins and the board fills, the game calls a draw.
+- Board resets automatically to keep the fun rolling, scores stay intact.

+### 🔄 Resetting the Game

+- Click **Reset Game** to clear scores and start fresh.
+- Player names stay visible but you’ll need to start a new game.

+---

+## 🛠️ Technology Stack

+- **HTML5:** Structure and content.
+- **CSS3:** Styling the notebook vibe and interactive elements.
+- **Vanilla JavaScript:** Game logic, UI updates, and state management.
+- **Google Fonts:** *‘Gloria Hallelujah’* for that handwritten touch.

+---

+## 💡 Why This Project?

+This isn’t just any Tic-Tac-Toe — it’s a heartwarming throwback to your school days, wrapped in a cozy, handwritten notebook style.
+It’s:

+- Perfect for beginners wanting to build interactive web apps.
+- A quick, fun game for everyone to enjoy.
+- A nostalgic trip for those who love school-themed projects.

+---

+## 📸 Game Screenshots

 ![Game Screenshot](picture/home.png)

+---

-## Conclusion
+## 🎉 Conclusion

-Thank you for checking out **Notebook Tic-Tac-Toe**!
-I hope this project sparks a little nostalgia and inspires you to create your own playful, meaningful web apps.
-Whether you’re here to learn, to play, or to customize, enjoy every moment of the journey.
-Keep coding, keep dreaming, and most importantly—keep having fun!
+Thank you for exploring **Notebook Tic-Tac-Toe**!
+I hope this project brings back some great memories and inspires you to create your own playful, meaningful web apps.
+Whether you’re here to learn, play, or customize, savor every step of the journey.
+Keep coding, dreaming, and most importantly—keep having fun!

-Happy gaming and happy coding! 🎉✏️📓
+**Happy gaming and happy coding!** 🎉✏️📓